Virginia-iGEM/igem-wikibrick/README.md

 A current known workaround is to write inline JavaScript in `<script>` tags instead of writing them under the js folder.
 If you need to use your JavaScript in multiple documents, you can place your script tag in the `app/partials/_head.hbs` partial.
 This will cause JQuery code to behave as it should.

+### I keep making modifications but whenever I build, they're overwritten!

+**Make sure you are editing files in `app` and not in `build`.
+Any edits to any files in `build` will be overwritten when the next build is run.
+Never edit any files in `build` as the edits will always be trampled.**

 ### The `gulp serve` task cannot be found.

 Try running `npm install -D igem-wikibrick` in your project folder.
 This is another known issue, and a rare one at that; we've only encountered it twice and it hasn't showed up since.
 If it persists, push any changes you've made, delete your project folder and reclone your project from GitHub.